 The fact that this is a true story made it a ‘must read’ for me – being the beach and tropics lover that I am.
 Whilst in London, daydreaming about being in the sun, I was convinced that this book would take me away to the caribbean and under a lovely palm tree while I count the days to my next sunny getaway.

 Anguilla.
 Sounds nice, I’ve never been there before.

-Bob and Mel decide to escape to Anguilla, set up a business and live happily ever after in paradise, where ‘stress’ is not a word in the island’s vocabulary.
+A Trip to the Beach introduces us to Bob and Mel who decide to escape to Anguilla, set up a business and live happily ever after in paradise, where ‘stress’ is not a word in the island’s vocabulary.
 They become part of the local community and decide there’s nowhere else they’d rather be.